guardian/riff-raff/riff-raff/public/docs/magenta-lib/concepts/terminology.md

 Terminology
 ===========

+**NOTE:** This relates to the legacy `deploy.json` configuration file and does not reflect the current state of Riff-Raff.

 Before we dive into more detail, it is worth understanding a small number of terms that are used by magenta to describe how a deploy should work.